Nickelodeon (Philippines): Nickelodeon on free-to-air television

-Prior to the launch of Nickelodeon Philippines in the fall of 1998, Nickelodeon first aired in the country as a block of the free-to-air state-owned TV channel PTV until 1992.
-The block used to air in the mornings and afternoons consisting of mostly drama-related programmes, educational and game shows.
-Then, it moved to New Vision 9 until 1998, and again from 2003 to 2006 as RPN 9.
-During that time, GMA 7 purchased the rights to air Rugrats and selected Nick Jr. shows (including Dora the Explorer) from 1998 to 2006.
+Prior to the launch of Nickelodeon Philippines in the fall of 1998, Nickelodeon first aired in the country as a block of the free-to-air state-owned TV channel PTV from 1989 to 1992.
+The block used to air in the mornings and afternoons consisted mostly of drama-related programs, educational programs, and game shows.
+Then, it moved to New Vision 9 from 1992 to 1998, and again from 2003 to 2006 as RPN.
+During that time, GMA purchased the rights to air Rugrats and selected Nick Jr. shows (including Blue's Clues and Dora the Explorer) from 1998 to 2006.

-RPN and GMA lost the broadcasting rights of Nickelodeon shows to ABC in May 2006.
-Nick shows were later dubbed for the first time to Filipino on August 11, 2008 (with the exception of Go, Diego, Go!), making it the first national network to do so.
-Later rebranded as TV5, the channel ended its contract with Nickelodeon on June 30, 2010, months after it was purchased by PLDT's MediaQuest Holdings from the Cojuangco group and Malaysia-based broadcaster Media Prima Berhad which caused a major, permanent reshuffle in the TV5's programming.
-Yo Gabba Gabba! was the only Nick program retained by TV5; although produced by Nickelodeon, it wasn't dubbed to Filipino as the contract have been already expired.
-SpongeBob SquarePants was also aired on Q (GMA Network's former affiliate) every weekday mornings until February 18, 2011, when the channel was discontinued to relaunch as GMA News TV, a news-oriented channel.
+Both RPN and GMA lost the broadcasting rights of Nickelodeon shows to ABC in May 2006.
+Later rebranded as TV5, Nick shows were later dubbed for the first time to Filipino on August 11, 2008 (except for Go, Diego, Go!), making it the first national network to do so.
+The network ended its contract with Nickelodeon on June 30, 2010, months after it was purchased by PLDT's MediaQuest Holdings from the Cojuangco group and Malaysian media conglomerate Media Prima, which caused a major, permanent reshuffle in TV5's programming.
+Yo Gabba Gabba! was the only Nick program retained by TV5; although produced by Nickelodeon, it wasn't dubbed into Filipino as the contract had already expired.
+SpongeBob SquarePants was also aired on Q (GMA Network's former affiliate) every weekday mornings until February 18, 2011, when the channel was discontinued to relaunch as GMA News TV (now GTV), a news-oriented channel.